-Dancing was not enough for the multi-talented Naggo Morris, and he moved on to singing with the Morwells.
-He also recorded with the Royals on the albums “Pick up the Pieces” and “Conference Table,” and sang harmony for Studio 1 Recording, with the Soul Boys (Barrington Spence and Junior Zun).
-Naggo moved to Treasure Isle Recording Studio where he worked along-side Stranger Cole, Alton Ellis, Slim Smith, The Technique, The Unique and others.
-He went on to do the single “Say You” (Adapted), for Prince Toney, on the Front Line recording label and sang vocals on the album “Rasta Ambassador” with DJ U-Roy.
+Dancing was not enough for the multi talented Naggo Morris.
+He moved on to join a singing group called the Morwells, then moved to the Royals with whom they did albums such as, Pick up the Peices, and Conference Table.
+I also did some harmony for studio 1 recording studio with a group called the Soul Boys (Barrington Spence and Junior Zun).
+They did a few songs for down beat/ studio one then moved to Treasure Isle recording studio where we worked along side Stranger Cole, Alton Ellis, Slim Smith, The Technique, The Unique and others.
+He then went on to doing a single called Say You (Adapted) for Prince Toney on the front line recording label.
+He also did vocals on an album called Rasta Ambassador with U-Roy who DJ.

 Some of his major hits were Here I Come with Clappas Record, the renowned Su Su Pan Rasta and Jah guide with Joe Gibbs and of course these were all number one hits on the charts.
 The riddim for Su Su Pan Rasta was so huge that Prince Far I did a song called Heavy Mannerâ€™s on it and which was a big hit too He also did One Meal on the Joe Gibbs Label.
 During this time he did backing vocals with Lloyd Parks of We the people band and Rudy Thomas May his soul rest in Peace.
 Some of his most treasured moments were working alongside Dennis Brown, Gregory Isaacs and Bob Andy with whom they produce multiple hit songs.

 In 1974 he did the hit song Flour Power which was inspired by cases of people being poisoned by flour contaminated with rat poison in Jamaica.
 This took the entertainment industry by storm and continues to be a well loved song.